 - Increasing Auction Prices for Similar Works – Comparable Dalí paintings that explore psychological and optical illusions have experienced significant appreciation over time, suggesting that Moment of Transition will follow a similar trajectory.

-Given its historical significance, auction price growth, and continued demand for Dalí’s surrealist masterpieces, Moment of Transition remains a valuable and appreciating asset for art investors in 2025 and beyond.
+Given its historical significance, auction price growth, and the sustained demand for Dalí’s surrealist masterpieces, Moment of Transition is a valuable and appreciating asset for art investors heading into 2026 and beyond.

 La Musique – Auction Price: $6 Million